IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

 - Create a new `Association Type` named `Map to Element`.
 - Set the `Source End` to `Command`.
-  - Set the Display Text Function to
+  - Set the Display Text Function to:

     ```javascript
     return `mapped by : ${typeReference.getType().getParent().getName()}.${typeReference.display}`;